 You will receive a fully narrative report that is straightforward and written in plain English.
 The report is clearly and logically laid out with color coded icons to help you see where the deficiencies are in the report.
 The color coding will help you find safety issues at a glance or see where further evaluation is recommended.
 Also, every item is sequentially numbered for easy reference when you are doing your request for repairs.

-If you deserve more than cryptic notes and a check list of items, then this is the report for you.
+If you deserve more than ambiguous generic statements pulled from a database to apply as broadly as possible, then this is the report for you.
 Every word in the report was written by me personally and is tailored to your property.
-(Most home inspectors that provide narrative reports rely on a database written by a third party vendor.)
-Don’t you deserve a home inspector that has the knowledge and proven ability to develop their own reporting database?
+(Most home inspectors that provide narrative reports rely on a database written by a third party vendor with very generic statements added with a single click that roughly match the condition.
+Sometimes these generic statements do fine, but with anything important, unusual or difficult to explain they tend to fall far short and most inspectors are so pressed for time that they simply cannot take the time to write out adequate documentation.
+And, most of them don't have enough experience to write something meaningful so they constantly just recommend further evaluation on everything.)
+Don’t you deserve a home inspector that has the knowledge and proven ability to develop their own reporting database and willing to spend the time to write out specific documentation unique to your report?
 Just like every word on this page, it was written by me personally, not some slick marketing guru.
 The quality and depth of the report writing is what truly separates me from other San Diego home inspectors.

 You want pictures – you got them.
 Pictures will be incorporated into the report directly where the deficiency noted is talked about.

 To take a closer look see the “Sample Report” attached.

 Is your home inspector dedicated to continuing education?